The Africana Studies Department awards four prizes in the spring.

-They are funded by the Martin Luther King, Jr. Fund.
-An amount of $200 will be awarded for each.
-The prizes are: the Ella Smith Elbert '88, the Fannie Lou Hamer and the Zora Neale Hurston Prizes.
-Please click here for more information.
+They are funded by the Martin Luther King, Jr. Memorial Fund.
+An amount of $200 will be awarded for each prize.
+The prizes are: the Ella Smith Elbert '88, the Fannie Lou Hamer, the Zora Neale Hurston and the Professor Filomina Steady.

-Ella Smith Elbert, '88 Prize for Juniors and Seniors
+Ella Smith Elbert, '88 Prize for Juniors

 This prize will be awarded for the best essay, article or research paper submitted by a first-year or sophomore.
 Conditions are the same as for the Ella Smith Elbert '88 prize.

-Zora Neale Hurson Prize for Seniors
+Zora Neale Hurston Prize for Seniors

 This prize is awarded for the best essay, article, or research paper submitted by a senior on a topic relevant to Africana Studies.
 This prize is in memory of Zora Neale Hurston, an author, anthropologist, and folklorist.
-Zora Neale Hurson is considered one of the preeminent writer sof twentieth century African American literature.
+Zora Neale Hurson is considered one of the preeminent writers of twentieth century African American literature.
 Hurston was closely associated with the Harlem Renaissance and influenced such writers as Ralph Ellison, Toni Morrison, Gayle Jones, Alice Walker and Toni Cade Bambara.

 This prize will be awarded to a GRADUATING SENIOR for the best essay, article, or research paper on women of Africa and the African Diaspora.